 Some research shows that when you’re keto-adapted, your lean body mass may be protected from catabolic breakdown, but as we mentioned the research remind mixed.
 We do know that people performing resistance training on keto tend to lose more fat which may give you a leaner appearance, compared to those following a high carb diet (*).

 Having a sharp mind as you age is just as vital as having a healthy, fit body.

-Many people claim that low-carb diets lack dietary fiber because they avoid foods like beans and whole grains.
+Many people claim that low-carb diets lack dietary fiber because they avoid high fiber foods like beans and whole grains.

 Dietary fiber not only supports digestion and prevents constipation, but it also supports heart health, helps in the prevention of diabetes, and aids in weight loss.

 The keto diet can be rich in both soluble and insoluble fiber, with soluble fiber helping to reduce cholesterol and blood glucose levels, and insoluble adding bulk and promoting healthy stools (*).

 Some sources claim that following a ketogenic diet that restricts carbs can lead to vitamin and mineral deficiencies due to a low intake of fruits and vegetables.
 This comes from the common misconception that the keto diet is meat and fat heavy and low in plant foods.

 However, a well-balanced low-carbohydrate diet is full of veggies like broccoli, cauliflower, bok choy, peppers, sprouts, leafy greens, and so on.
 These foods provide a wide array of vitamins and minerals, as well as antioxidants and other phytonutrients that are necessary for the function of every cell in your body (*).